Beatriz Haddad Maia: 2019–20: Doping suspension and return

 Haddad Maia qualified for the Australian Open, reaching the second round of the main draw.
 She also reached the quarterfinals, as a qualifier, at the WTA Tour event in Acapulco in late February, losing to eventual champion Wang Yafan.

 Again out of the qualifying, Haddad Maia reached the semifinals at the Copa Colsanitas, losing to eventual champion Amanda Anisimova.
 After retiring due to injury in the first round of qualifying at the French Open, she played a WTA Challenger event in Bol, Croatia during the second week of the French Open in early June.

 In July 2019, she was provisionally suspended by the ITF for testing positive for ostarine (SARM S-22) and ligandrol (LGD-4033) at the event in Bol.
 In February 2020, Haddad Maia was served with a ten-month ban for the period July 2019 to May 2020 for unintentional use of the banned substances, as she was able to prove that the sources were contaminated supplements that she had been prescribed by her sports medicine specialists.
 The judgement declared that she bore "No Significant Fault or Negligence" for the violation, but given prior similar cases involving Brazilian players such as Marcelo Demoliner, Thomaz Bellucci and Igor Marcondes, the ITF determined that she should have been aware of the risks of using supplements and therefore issued her with the ban.

 Having dropped to a ranking of 1342 during the suspension, she could not compete in that major event, having to start again in small tournaments.
 After widespread cancellation of tournaments due to the COVID-19 pandemic, she returned to play in September 2020 at the ITF event of Montemor-o-Novo in Portugal.
 Haddad won the title and three more on Portuguese soil in the next month.
-A hand injury led to an enchondroma diagnosis, forcing her to go through a season-ending surgery.
+A hand injury led to an enchondroma diagnosis and forced her to go through a season-ending surgery.